 Fee Range: C

-On television, in addition to Catalyst, Dr Swan hosted its predecessor, Quantum, and has been a reporter on Four Corners.
-He hosted Health Dimensions on ABC Television, and created, wrote and narrated a four part series on disease and civilisation, "Invisible Enemies", made for Channel 4 (UK) and SBS Television.
-This has been shown in twenty seven countries.
-He also co-wrote and narrated "The Opposite Sex", a four part series for ABC Television.
+On television, Dr Swan has hosted ABC Television's science program Quantum, and been a guest reporter on the ABC Television current affairs program Four Corners.
+He created, wrote and narrated a four part series on disease and civilisation, Invisible Enemies, made for Channel 4 (UK) and SBS Television.
+This has been shown in 27 countries.
+He also co-wrote and narrated The Opposite Sex, a four part series for ABC Television.

 Norman Swan is known outside Australia.
 He was the Australian correspondent for the Journal of the American Medical Association and has consulted for the World Health Organisation in Geneva.